rauf322/blink-copilot/README.md

    file opening.
 3. Supports multiple completion candidates and automatically retries if a request fails.
+4. Automatically refreshes the completion list when the cursor moves.
+5. Add debounce to avoid excessive requests to Copilot.
-4. Utilizes the latest GitHub Copilot LSP API, resulting in less preprocessing and better performance compared to similar plugins.
+6. Utilizes the latest GitHub Copilot LSP API, resulting in less preprocessing and better performance compared to similar plugins.
-5. Offers superior performance over copilot.lua with rewritten native LSP interaction, even when using the official Vim plugin.
+7. Offers superior performance over copilot.lua with rewritten native LSP interaction, even when using the official Vim plugin.
-6. Features enhanced preview with smart deindentation formatting.
+8. Features enhanced preview with smart deindentation formatting.
-7. Supports both `copilot.lua` and the official `copilot.vim` as backend LSP providers.
+9. Supports both `copilot.lua` and the official `copilot.vim` as backend LSP providers.
-8. Easily register and customize the completion kind and icon.
+10. Easily register and customize the completion kind and icon.

 ## ⚙️ Configuration